 Our Tennessee road trip planning started in early June when we were brainstorming places to visit during our summer vacation.
-One of our big family goals is to visit all 50 states.
 We love exploring as a family and we knew we wanted to visit Tennessee this year.

 As we started our planning process we really began to see that the attractions in Pigeon Forge would be a perfect fit for our family.
 I love that there is a good mix of family friendly attractions and dining options, as well as down time to relax and unwind.

 Pigeon Forge Activities Day 1 + 2

 - Fizzle Chicken’s Farmhouse Cafe

 Day 1: Experiencing the Titanic Museum + Hatfield & McCoy Dinner Show

 One of the first things we saw as we drove into Pigeon Forge was the huge Titanic replica.
 The Titanic Museum is a self-guided walk through of the story of the Titanic.

 I wasn’t sure if this would be a great fit for my kids but they were really interested.
 They even had a special tour guide for kids.
 As you enter everyone is given their own portable speaker that will guide your through the exhibit.
 There is an adult and child one.